swisschain/home/Infrastructure/azure.md

 * Every resource should have next tags:
   * `full-name` (required) - full name of the resource without abbreviations
   * `owner` (required) - who have created or requested to create the resource (example: `kryazantsev`)
   * `component` (optional) - system component which depends on the resource.
-If the resource is used by the single component.
+If the resource is used by the single component
+* Try to stick with `company/client``project``resource``env` pattern for the resource names
+  * Use abbreviations since resource name length is limitted
+  * Use the same abbreviations that already in use by other resources.
+Check it before you create something
+  * Use `dev`, `test`, `prod` to designate an environment
+  * Use either `sname-case` or `CamelCase` to distinguish parts of the name where it's possible